Common to the four:

 - Jerk with a Heart of Gold: While he is greedy and unsympathetic to his clients, he also has his moments towards the boys or Katie.

-- Momma's Boy: He adores his mom, reason why he tries to pretend he has a family, just so she won't get dissapointed on him.
+- Momma's Boy: He adores his mom.
+It's the reason why he tries to pretend he has a family, just so she won't get dissapointed in him.

 - Played by Daran Norris